Best Airbrush Compressor

-Since the air is being spent, the presssure in the tank falls to 80 PSI and that’s the moment when the compressor is switched on again.
+Since the air is being spent, the pressure in the tank falls to 80 PSI and that’s the moment when the compressor is switched on again.
 The thing is, it isn’t necessary for a compressor to maintain the lowest pressure of 80 PSI in the tank as you’ll need (depending on the application) the pressure of 10 to 40 PSI

-That’s why you need switch…
+And that’s why you need a switch…

 When a compressor reaches the pressure of 120PSI in the tank, you simply switch it off and paint quietly until the pressure in the tank falls low enough so that it enables you to work.

-It all makes sense when it comes to regular, noisy compressors.
+…You might be wondering: It all makes sense when it comes to regular, noisy compressors.
 But what about silent compressors?

 There’s no two ways about it – you can find silent compressors on the market which make far less noise.
-Nine times out of ten, such noise equels the noise your fridge makes.
+Nine times out of ten, such noise equals the noise your fridge makes.
 What’s more, many compressor models are small in size, convenient and have on/off switch embedded.

 Still, there is a great disadvantage of it – they are extremely expensive!

 You’ve guessed it.
 It’s pretty obvious – if you want to afford a luxury, you have to spend a lot of money on it, and the same goes for the lack of noise.

 Pressure gauge tells you how much pressure you have at your disposal.